PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToVariables.md

 5. Create a matrix containing the food and drinks you had today
 6. Create a data frame from the matrix and add the times; as numerical values, when you ate or drank something

-Save your mock assessment to your GitHub page.
+Save your mock assessment to your GitHub repository.
 In Datalab you and your classmates are going to look at one another's scripts and run it.

 # 4)  In-Class discussion